GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Depending on what parameter you selected you could further convert it to a numerical value with ``GMT_Get_Value`` or just use it in a text comparison.

+.. _sec-func:

 Prepare module options
 ----------------------

-[sec:func] One of the advantages of programming with the API is that you have access to the high-level GMT modules.
+One of the advantages of programming with the API is that you have access to the high-level GMT modules.
 For example, if your program must compute the distance from a point to all other points on the node you can simply set up options and call ``GMT_grdmath`` to do it